 If listen-address is given, only that interface on the client is listened.
-If it is omitted, all interfaces are listened.
+If it is omitted, only local interface is listened unless the --gateway is used to bind to all interfaces on the client-side.

 '''

 -1, --user= USERNAME

 '''

 Logs in using this user name.